GJDuck/LowFat/README.md

-A: Both SoftBound and MPX have the advantage that they are designed to detect sub-object bounds overflows, something which LowFat does not do directly (however, see EffectiveSan below).
+A: Both SoftBound and MPX have the advantage that they are designed to detect sub-object bounds overflows, something which LowFat does not do directly (however, see below).
 However, both SoftBound and MPX have compatibility problems, namely by changing the ABI (SoftBound) and with multi-threaded code (shared state in contention).